Data encryption in Teampass

 The special case of Personal Items

-It is important to know that if a User looses his personal saltkey there is no possibility to restore his own personal items.
+It is important to know that if a User loses his personal saltkey there is no possibility to restore his own personal items.
 The associated passwords will be lost.